 Waste Disposal is the management of waste to prevent harm to the environment, injury or long term progressive damage to health.
+Disposal of waste is where the intention is to permanently store the waste for the duration of its biological and chemical activity, such that it is rendered harmless.
 Disposal of wastes can be made to three locations namely surface water, atmosphere and land.
 The land represents not only the appropriate disposal medium for many wastes but also provides opportunity to manage wastes with a minimum of adverse environmental effects.
 Disposal of waste could be done through the following methods.